-The return on the investment portfolio and other non-technical items was a positive USD 47 million compared to a negative USD 27 million last year.
-The financial markets showed strong development, particularly compared with the year up to 20 February 2016.
+The return on the investment portfolio and other nontechnical items was a positive USD 56 million compared to a positive USD 47 million last year.
+The financial markets continued its impressive performance from last year.

 Gard seeks to add returns through a diversified investment portfolio.
 In the current environment, we expect to be compensated above risk free rate, given our investment risk profile.
-The return of the year of 6.1 per cent exceeds this expectation, but this also have to be seen in relation to the weak return of the previous year.
+The return of the year of 7.3 per cent exceeds this expectation also this year.

 Income generated from equities (dividends) and from bonds (interest payments) has remained on the same level in both periods.

-This year's expenses related to investment activities are in line with expectations.
-The figures up to 20 February 2017 are not comparable to the previous year, due to a reversed fee compensation in 2016.
+Most of expenses related to investment activities are accounted for within the net asset value of investment funds and accordingly, it will have impact on change in unrealised gain & loss.
+Expenses outside investment funds are mainly related to interest payments on swap contracts.
+Total expenses linked to investment activities are in line with expectations.

-Total gain from equities, excluding non-equity related investment funds, was USD 29 million this year, which is a significant change from last year's loss in equities of USD 27 million.
-However, Gard experienced a loss of USD 3 million on the equity overlay program for the financial year up to 20 February 2017.
+Total gain from equities was USD 42 million this year, which has improved from last year's gain in equities of USD 31 million.
+However, Gard experienced a loss of USD 1 million on the equity overlay program for the financial year up to 20 February 2018.